mkashifse/auto-serialize/README.md

 # @Serializable
-A decent way to serialize your models.
+A decent way to serialize your Typescript models.

 ## Installation
 `npm install @serializable`